List of Batang Quiapo episodes: Chapter 5

-Story Arc 3: Political Revelations Arc (2025–present)
+Story Arc 3: Political Hegemony and Supremacy (2025–2026)

 Chapter 6

 After being revealed his true identity, Tanggol decides to move in the Montenegro mansion and claim his right to the criminal empire.
 The Guerreros are the ruling political family in this new narrative, and delves into the clan’s oppressive grip on power, reflecting the nation’s ongoing struggle with political dynasties linked to social injustice and poverty.